JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 ### Annotating type parameters

-It can be necessary to annotate type parameters to resolve all platform types in Java types.
-For example, we need
+It is possible to annotate type arguments of generic types to provide nullability information for them as well.
+For example, consider these annotations on a Java declaration:

 ```java
 @NotNull
 Set<@NotNull String> toSet(@NotNull Collection<@NotNull String> elements) { ... }
 ```

-to obtain the desired Kotlin signature:
+It leads to the following signature seen in Kotlin:

 ```kotlin
 fun toSet(elements: (Mutable)Collection<String>) : (Mutable)Set<String> { ... }
 ```

-Note the `@NotNull` annotations on `String` which are not possible with e.g. FindBugs or JSR-305 annotations, nor with Java 7 and lower.
-Without them, we get:
+Note the `@NotNull` annotations on `String` type arguments.
+Without them, we get platform types in the type arguments:

 ```kotlin
 fun toSet(elements: (Mutable)Collection<String!>) : (Mutable)Set<String!> { ... }
 ```

-Annotating type parameters works with e.g. Jetbrains annotations and Java 8 or higher.
+Annotating type arguments works with Java 8 target or higher and requires the nullability annotations to support the `TYPE_USE` target (`org.jetbrains.annotations` supports this in version 15 and above).

 ### JSR-305 Support